 For an athlete to take full advantage of their training and to maximize their performance, it is essential to become familiar with your Perceived Exertion.
 Whether you are coached or a self coached athlete that's using a heart rate monitor, power meter or just keeping a keen eye on pace, gaining experience and familiarity with Rating Perceived Exertion is an invaluable tool.

 Rating Perceived Exertion (RPE) is the oldest and still one of the best indicators of intensity.
 It is simply a subjective measure or personal feeling to the current effort, intensity and fatigue one is feeling.
 It is a number that you place beside a particular effort, working set, segment or overall workout.
 Common ranges to use are 1 - 10 and 6 - 20 (Borg Rating) to define perceived exertion.
-The scale 1 - 10 is the simplest of measures and is what we use, 1 equaling very easy, 5 = hard and 10 being maximum effort (see chart below).
+The scale 1 - 10 is the simplest of measures and is what we use (see chart below).

 Using Heart Rate (HR) solely is not the most accurate way for gaging effort, intensity, how you are performing in a workout or determining one’s fitness level.
 For example, you can be feeling pretty strong but find it hard to get your HR up to the prescribed ranges for your intervals.
 This can either mean that you're not recovered enough for that particular workout or it can be a sign of improved fitness, but you you may take it as a sign that your just not up to the workout and shut things down.
 You won’t know unless other measures are taken into consideration, such as RPE, pace or the use of a power meter.